Ken Woolley

-Personal life
+Architectural career

 Ken Woolley was born in Sydney on 29 May 1933.
-He attended Sydney Boys High School and studied architecture at the University of Sydney, graduating in 1955.
+He attended Sydney Boys High School and studied architecture at the University of Sydney School of Architecture, Design and Planning, graduating in 1955.
 On graduation, he worked in the Government Architects Branch of the New South Wales Public Works Department.
-During this time he was the design architect for the Fisher Library at the University of Sydney and the State Office Block (now demolished).
+During this time he was the design architect for the Fisher Library at the University of Sydney and the State Office Block on Macquarie Street (now demolished).
 He joined Ancher Mortlock Murray & Woolley in 1964, just prior to Ancher's retirement.
 This practice has received all the major architectural awards and created numerous outstanding buildings which include the Australian Embassy in Bangkok, Town Hall House Sydney, the Park Hyatt at Campbell's Cove, the ABC Radio and Orchestra Centre at Ultimo, the Victorian State Library, the Control Tower at Sydney Airport, the Olympics and RAS Dome Exhibition and Indoor Sports Halls, the Olympic Hockey Stadium, the Sydney Convention Centre, Darling Harbour and the refurbishment of the Queen Victoria Building.
 The most recent recognition was to the State Library of Victoria with the 2006 Lachlan Macquarie Award for Heritage Architecture.